I'm a Celebrity...Get Me Out of Here! (British TV series) series 11

 I'm a Celebrity...Get Me Out of Here! returned for its eleventh series on 13 November 2011, where Ant & Dec were back as presenters.
 On its spin off show, Get Me Out of Here NOW!, Laura Whitmore, Russell Kane and Joe Swash were new presenters.

 On 3 December 2011, Dougie Poynter was crowned the new King of the Jungle.
 Ant & Dec announced on the Coming Out show that I'm a Celebrity... would return for a 12th series in 2012.

-Fatima Whitbread would return to the series eleven years later to participate in I'm a Celebrity...
+Fatima Whitbread would return to the series 11 years later to participate in I'm a Celebrity...
 South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
 Whitbread finished third once again, losing out to series 6 contestant Myleene Klass and series 16 contestant Jordan Banjo.

+Sinitta would return to the series fifteen years later to compete in the second series of I'm a Celebrity...
+South Africa to try become the second I'm a Celebrity legend.
+Sinitta would finish in 6th place.

 Celebrities

 The official line-up was confirmed on 8 November 2011.
 The day before the show started, it was reported that Freddie Starr had not entered the jungle with the other celebrities.
 On Day 3, TV presenter Pat Sharp and singer Sinitta were confirmed to be entering the jungle.
 Model and DJ Emily Scott entered the jungle on Day 5.

 On 20 November 2011, Neighbours actor Ian Smith joined the jungle to set the camp mates on a series of challenges called "Beat the Bugs" over three days.

 On 10 November 2011, it was confirmed by ITV that Peter Andre would be returning to camp for one day to set the remaining camp mates tasks to win treats.